Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

-\begin{remark} \leavevmode \begin{enumerate} \item If the only goal is to extend $\EO{}{\cC}{}{}$ and $\EO{}{\cC}{*}{\otimes}$, the statement of Theorem \ref{3th:program} (1) can be made more compact: every Input I satisfying properties (P2), (P4), and (P5) can be extended to an Output I satisfying (P2), (P4), and (P5).
-This will follow from our proof of Theorem \ref{3th:program} in this chapter.
+\begin{remark} We have the following remarks concerning Theorem \ref{b4th:program}. \begin{enumerate} \item If the only goal is to extend the first and second operation maps, the statement of Theorem \ref{b4th:program}(1) can be made more compact: every Input I satisfying properties (P0), (P2), (P4), and (P5) can be extended to an Output I satisfying (P0), (P2), (P4), and (P5).
+This will follow from our proof of Theorem \ref{b4th:program} in this chapter.

-\item The Output I in Theorem \ref{3th:program} (1) is unique up to equivalence.
+\item The Output I in Theorem \ref{b4th:program}(1) is unique up to equivalence.
 More precisely, we can define a simplicial set $K$ classifying those Input I that satisfy (P2) and (P4).
-The vertices of $K$ are triples $(\EO{}{\cC}{}{}, \EO{}{\cC}{*}{\otimes}, h)$, where $h$ is the equivalence in (P2).
-Similarly, let $K'$ be the simplicial set classifying those Output II that satisfy (P2) and (P4).
-Then the restriction map $K'\to K$ satisfies the right lifting property with respect to $\partial \Delta^n\subseteq \Delta^n$ for all $n\geq 1$.
-One can show this by adapting our proof of Theorem \ref{3th:program}.
+The vertices of $K$ are triples $(\EO{}{\cC}{\rI}{}, \EO{}{\cC}{\r{II}}{}, h)$, where $h$ is the equivalence in (P2).
+Similarly, let $\tilde{K}$ be the simplicial set classifying those Output II that satisfy (P2) and (P4).
+Then the restriction map $\tilde{K}\to K$ satisfies the right lifting property with respect to $\partial\Delta^n\subseteq\Delta^n$ for all $n\geq 1$.
+One can show this by adapting our proof of Theorem \ref{b4th:program}.
 Moreover, in all the above, $h$ can be taken to be the identity without loss of generality.

-\item The Output II in Theorem \ref{3th:program} (2) is also unique up to equivalence.
+\item The Output II in Theorem \ref{b4th:program}(2) is also unique up to equivalence.
 More precisely, let us fix an Output I extending Input I and satisfying (P2) and (P4).
-Since $\cC''\subseteq \tilde \cC''$ is right anodyne, the restriction map is a trivial fibration.
-Fix a section of $\Un_{\tilde \cC''\times \cL''^{op}}(\EO{}{\tilde \cC''}{*}{\ST{}{}})$ extending the original one, and an assignment of $t$-structures for the Input satisfying (P6).
+Note that the functor $\r{tw}$ remains the same.
+Fix an assignment of t-structures for the Input satisfying (P6).
 Then there exists a unique extension to the Output satisfying (P6).
 Moreover, for every assignment of traces for the Input satisfying (P7) (resp.\ (P7\bis)), there exists a unique extension to the Output satisfying (P7) (resp.\ (P7\bis)).
 Note that the trace map is defined in the heart, so that no homotopy issue arises. \end{enumerate} \end{remark}